aylaweitz/ViSP-Inversion/README.md

 - I made `aux_data_dir` a relative path since it's one of the things downloaded in this repo
 - I forget what `fiducial_arm_ID = 3` and `fiducial_pol_ID = 1` do...

+  ^ *maybe instead of running through han's pre-porcessing, I manually configure the necessary output files from the pre-processing i've already done?*

 in *initialization.input*, change things there too

 Once the *ViSP_inversion.py* file is configured, make sure the `dkist` conda env is activated and run `python ViSP_inversion` in the terminal.